St Michael's Mount: Prehistory

-There is evidence of people living in the area during the Neolithic (from circa 4000 to 2500 BC years).
-The key discovery was of a leaf-shaped flint arrowhead, which was found within a shallow pit on the lower eastern slope, now part of the modern gardens.
-Other pieces of flint have been found, and at least two could be Mesolithic (circa 8000 to 3500 BC).
-During the Mesolithic, Britain was still attached to mainland Europe via Doggerland, and archaeologist and prehistorian Caroline Malone noted that during the Late Mesolithic the British Isles were something of a "technological backwater" in European terms, still living as a hunter-gatherer society whilst most of southern Europe had already taken up agriculture and sedentary living.
-At this time the mount would likely have been an area of dry ground surrounded by a marshy forest.
-Any Neolithic or Mesolithic camps are likely to have been destroyed by the later extensive building operations, but it is reasonable to expect the mount to have supported either a seasonal or short-term camp for Mesolithic people.
+There is evidence of people living in the area during the Neolithic between around 4000 and 2500 BC.
+The key discovery was of a leaf-shaped flint arrowhead in a shallow pit on the lower eastern slope, now part of the gardens.
+Other pieces of flint have been found, and at least two could be Mesolithic (about 8000 to 4000 BC).
+During the early Mesolithic, Britain was still attached to mainland Europe across the southern North Sea between Kent and East Yorkshire (see Doggerland) but by the Neolithic, because of rising sea level, had become an island.
+Archaeologist and prehistorian Caroline Malone has noted that during the Late Mesolithic the British Isles were something of a "technological backwater" in European terms, still living as a hunter-gatherer society whilst most of southern Europe had already taken up agriculture and sedentary living.
+The mount was then probably an area of dry ground surrounded by a marshy forest.
+Any Neolithic or Mesolithic camps are likely to have been destroyed by the later extensive building operations, but it is reasonable to expect the mount to have supported a seasonal or short-term camp.

-None of the flints, so far recovered, can be positively dated to the Bronze Age (c.
-2500 to 800 BC), although any summit cairns would have most likely been destroyed when building the castle.
+None of the flints so far recovered can be positively dated to the Bronze Age (c.
+2500 to 800 BC), although any summit cairns would have most likely been destroyed when the castle was built.
 Radiocarbon dating established the submerging of the hazel wood at about 1700 BC.
 A hoard of copper weapons, once thought to have been found on the mount, are now thought to have been found on nearby Marazion Marsh.
 Defensive stony banks on the north-eastern slopes are likely to date to the early 1st millennium BC, and are considered to be a cliff castle.
 The mount is one of several candidates for the island of Ictis, described as a tin trading centre in the Bibliotheca historica of the Sicilian-Greek historian Diodorus Siculus, writing in the first century BC.